caxanga57/gQTEA_binary/README.md

 # gQTEA_binary
- gQTEA binary for windows and linux operation system
+ 1. The gqtea binary version is intend to run in any windows operation system
+ 2. The gqtea binary version is intend to run in any linux distribution.